-Negotiating pricing is a common practice between restaurant suppliers and hospitality managers.
-Knowing how to do it can help you save money and boost your revenues.
+Negotiating pricing is a common practice between suppliers and restaurant managers.
 What are the best practices?
 How do you define discounts and achieve the right supplier costs?

 1. Identify your key ingredients